 - No fluid to leak

 - Classic look of older bikes

 Riding a springer is not for everyone.
 They provide a plush, cushy ride that tends to corner poorly.
-They look trick, though, and they are a popular option for folks running a frame with a rake of 45 degrees and upwards, because hydraulic suspension tends to work badly with radical rake geometry.
-While there are some differences, those general thoughts also apply to other non-hydraulic front ends like girders and leafers (which are largely found in the aftermarket).
+They look trick, though, and they are a popular option for folks running a frame with a rake of 45 degrees and upwards, because a hydraulic suspension tends to work poorly with radical rake geometry.
+While there are some differences, those general thoughts also apply to other non-hydraulic front ends, like girder and leaf spring front ends (which are largely found in the aftermarket).